yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: The component props.
--   _props.children_ `Element`: The children components to render.
+-   _props.children_ `React.ReactNode`: The children components to render.

 _Returns_

--   `Component|null`: The rendered children components or null if the current post type has no taxonomies.
+-   `React.ReactElement`: The rendered children components or null if the current post type has no taxonomies.

 ### PostTaxonomiesFlatTermSelector